Germany–Venezuela relations: Economic relations

 There is an investment promotion treaty and a double taxation agreement between the two countries.
 However, with the severe economic crisis in Venezuela starting in 2013, economic contacts have collapsed and many German companies have withdrawn from the country.
-In 2016, direct flights between Caracas and Frankfurt am Main was discontinued.
+In 2016, direct flights between Caracas and Frankfurt am Main were discontinued.
 Bilateral trade volume in 2021 was only 93 million euros, a fraction of that with neighboring Colombia (2.6 billion euros).

 Cultural relations

 There are numerous cultural contacts between the two countries.
 German institutions active in the country include the Goethe-Institut, the Asociación Cultural Humboldt, and the evangelical and the Roman-Catholic Church in Germany.
 With the Colegio Humboldt Caracas there is a German school abroad in the country.

 Migration

 Since the 16th century, German migration to Venezuela occurred and Germans founded cities such as Coro, Maracaibo and Colonia Tovar.
 The latter settlement shows a strong German cultural imprint until the 21st century.

 In 2018, just under 6000 Venezuelans lived in Germany.
 Nearly six million Venezuelans fled their homeland under the Maduro government as part of the economic crisis in the country, with nearly 10,000 of them settling in Germany by 2020.